 This statement shocked the Caribbean region however there is still no collaborated push to have a Caribbean Campaign to bring awareness and to implement prevention intervention strategies and early intervention.

 The cases of violence against women and children are staggering and continue to make headlines.
 Unfortunately children are not exempted from this tumultuous unleashing of violent acts.
 As in the month of March 2016, the newly appointed Children’s Authority shocked the country when it unveiled that in its nine months of operation there have been 4,158 reported cases of children in need of care and protection.
 Trinidad and Tobago made history with these numbers.
-Their report when published will reveal that the highest categories of child protection issues are sexual abuse, neglect, physical abuse, and children lacking care and guardianship.
+Their report/bulletin can be sourced hereit reveals that the highest categories of child protection issues are sexual abuse, neglect, physical abuse, and children lacking care and guardianship.

 While the country has come a long way, women’s and children’s protection and personal safety continues to be a major issue.
 The support mechanisms and structures have serious gaps; along with lack of research and disaggregated data.
 It must be emphasized upon that these continue to pose a major hindrance as governmental agencies, NGO’s, and academic institutions try to make sense of the present challenge.
 Obviously, the destructive course with this issue will submerge the country, if left as it is.